Icinga/icinga2/doc/3-troubleshooting.md

 ## <a id="list-configuration-objects"></a> List Configuration Objects

 The `icinga2 object list` cli command can be used to list all configuration objects and their attributes.
-The tool also shows where each of the attributes was modified:
+The tool also shows where each of the attributes was modified.

+That way you can also identify which objects have been created from your [apply rules](#apply).

     # icinga2 object list